Vallum/vallum.github.io/Optimizing_parallel_performance_of_resampling_with_tensorflow.md

 - Collect sample distribution A
   - crawled and/or tagged data with not too much considering of the balance between class labels
 - Design resampled(target) distribution B
-  - considered for the balance of
+  - considered for the class balance of labels
 - Make a transformation (vector) T from A to B
 - Each column is (re)sampling probability from samples in A to make samples in B
 - If colume value p in T is less than 1, some of samples 100 * (1 - p) % are goint to be dropped.